 Unfortunately, Guyot does not receive to a great extent the credit in which he fittingly deserves for giving the Catskills its first comprehensive scientific exploration.
 No peak is given his name as was such with Emmons, who was head of the team to map the Adirondacks.
 This would have seemed an appropriate honor for a man of his stature and one who contributed to the knowledge of this brilliant region we love so much.

 Burroughs, A Conservationist, and Author

-Another adventurer who must be mentioned in regards to Slides history and which would not be complete without talking about is John Burroughs (1837-1921) the famed naturalist and author.
-He was born and spent his youth in what is now known as Roxbury, NY at the base of Old Clump Mountain in his home called Woodchuck Lodge.
-His home is now a living museum along with his childhood rock which is his final resting place, a great place to visit.
+Another adventurer who must be mentioned regarding Slides history and which would not be complete without talking about is John Burroughs (1837-1921), the famed naturalist and author.
+He was born and spent his youth in what is now known as Roxbury, NY, at the base of Old Clump Mountain in his home called Woodchuck Lodge.
+His home is now a living museum, and his childhood rock, his final resting place, a great place to visit.

 “and after a long and desperate climb, contented ourselves with the Wittenberg, instead of Slide.
 Slide is southwest of you, six or seven miles distant, but is visible only when you climb a treetop.
 I climbed and saluted him, and promised to call next time.”

 He loved the Catskills and spent much time hiking, fishing, and camping on its land.
 Burroughs, in his description of the mountain in his essay The Heart of the Southern Catskills, wrote:

 “Slide Mountain, the highest of the Catskills by some two hundred feet; and probably the most inaccessible; certainly the hardest to get a view of, it is hedged about so completely by other peaks, the greatest mountain of them all, and apparently the least willing to be seen; only at a distance of thirty or forty miles is it seen to stand up above all other peaks.”

 Additionally, he describes the summit view this way: